flowcommerce/redux-fetch/README.md

 ### `withFetch(fetchAsyncState)`

-A higher-order component that declares the function to fetch the data required to render an instance of a React component as a static method.
+A higher-order component that lets route components encode their data requirements.

 #### Arguments

-* `fetchAsyncState(dispatch, getState, routerState): Promise`: A function whose result must be a promise that is resolved when the Redux store is updated with the data required to render the React component or rejected otherwise.
+* `fetchAsyncState(dispatch: Function, getState: Function, routerState: RouterState): Promise`: A function that returns a promise that is resolved when the Redux store is updated with the data required to render the decorated component or rejected otherwise.

 	The three arguments passed to the `fetchAsyncState` function are: